 On the day of the funeral your selected readings will be ready on the lectern (Ambo) where they will be read from.
 The large reading book, called a Lectionary, will have ribbons in place exactly where the readings will be found.
 Each page of the Lectionary is identical to the one seen in the workbook, only with larger print.
-Your readers will not need photocopies but only a few moments to orient themselves to the book.
+Your readers will not need photocopies but only a few moments to orient themselves to the book before the service.

 Many family members welcome the opportunity to reflect on the scripture readings in the privacy of their own home.
 We can assist you in making the selections if you desire.
 You are not limited in your choice to the readings we recommend but there is a specific formula and structure to the readings at a funeral.
 There are also ways to include appropriate poems or music into the funeral rites, particularly at the funeral home and at the prayer vigil, in ways that honour your loved one and bring comfort and hope to all.